vippsas/management-api/README.md

 # Management API

 **Please note:**
-The Management API replaced the
+The Management API replaces the
 [Partner API](https://developer.vippsmobilepay.com/docs/APIs/partner-api/):
 All the functionality in the Partner API is available in the Management API now, and more functionality will be added.
 See each endpoint and the